Poly Join button

-StarLeaf can be integrated with Polycom endpoints so that when a StarLeaf meeting is due to start, the Join button on a Polycom endpoint lights up.
+StarLeaf can be integrated with Poly endpoints so that when the room system is invited to a StarLeaf meeting, the Join button on the Poly endpoint lights up.
 You can then join the StarLeaf meeting with one press of the Join button.

 Polycom HDX series